BabylonJS/OldDocumentationSite/content/How_To/mesh/MeshBehavior.md

 Mesh behaviors are [Behaviors](/features/behaviour) that can be attached to a mesh.

 ## PointerDragBehavior
-This used to drag a mesh around a plane or axis using a mouse or vr controller.
+This is used to drag a mesh around a plane or axis using a mouse or vr controller.
 ```
 var pointerDragBehavior = new BABYLON.PointerDragBehavior({dragAxis: new BABYLON.Vector3(0,1,0)});
 ```